Aupajo/oulipo/README.md

 _String and dance._

+Oulipo gives you tools to write constrained stories and poems with Ruby.

+It's still young, and very much liable to change.

-[Oulipo](http://en.wikipedia.org/wiki/Oulipo) is a gathering of writers and mathmeticians who seek to create works using constrained writing techniques.
+The real [Oulipo](http://en.wikipedia.org/wiki/Oulipo) is a gathering of writers and mathmeticians who seek to create works using constrained writing techniques.

 ## Lipograms and Pangrams